MoezLabiadh/timber_volume_calculator/README.md

 DTM = Digital Terrain Model.
 This is a Bare Earth model with surface features not included DSM = Digital Surface Model.
 This is a model representing features elevated above the "Bare Earth".

-PDAL pipeline examples are provided above to calculate DTM and DSM.
+PDAL pipeline examples are provided above to calculate DTM and DSM from LiDAR Point Cloud (LAZ or LAS).
 They can be run in Command Line:
 ```bash
 pdal 00_pipeline_create_DSM.json
 pdal 00_pipeline_create_DSM.json